Meet the Dancers!

 The event is a major fundraising effort to raise money for Pee Dee Coalition to assist victims of domestic abuse and sexual assault.

-The third in the series introducing the pairs are the dance teams of: Brian Youngblood (Professional) & Fran Elrod (Celebrity) and Michaela Mixon (Pro) & Leo Windham (Celebrity).
+The fourth in the series introducing the pairs are the dance teams of: Gary De Santis (Professional) & Sandi Brown (Celebrity) and Ariadne Roberts (Professional) & Jamie Harvey (Celebrity).

 This year’s event will be held Thursday, January 28, 2016 at the Center Theater in Hartsville.
 It will feature an “Old Hollywood” theme with dances, decorations and items reminiscent of the 1920’s, 30’s, and 40’s.

 The Pee Dee Coalition Against Domestic and Sexual Assault is a non-profit, volunteer based organization serving eight counties in the Pee Dee Region of South Carolina.
 Sadly, South Carolina ranks #1 in the United States for deadly violence against women.
 The Pee Dee Coalition hopes you will join them in this fundraising effort.

 For more information, call 843-206-1838 or email DarlingtonCountyDWTS@gmail.com.

 Visit their website: www.darlingtoncountydancingwiththestars.com to vote for your favorite couple for the People’s Choice Award.